Edd-G/cot-editorjs/README.md

 Content editor and 2 way parser plugin:
 - from Editor.js blocks to HTML
-- frof HTML to Editor.js blocks
+- from HTML to Editor.js blocks

 Plugin markups created HTML content with special classes.
 This classes described in table.